 R. V. Cassill, (Ronald Verlin Cassill), 1919 – 2002 was a prolific writer, reviewer, editor, painter, and lithographer.
-He is most notable for his novels and short stories, through which he won several awards and grants.
+He is most noted for his novels and short stories, for which he won several awards and grants.

-> The New York Times referred to him as a "man of letters who was a novelist, short-story writer, editor, book reviewer and teacher of creative writing."
+The New York Times referred to him as a "man of letters who was a novelist, short-story writer, editor, book reviewer and teacher of creative writing."

 Cassill was born on May 17, 1919 in Cedar Falls, Iowa.
 He earned a B.A. in art at The University of Iowa in 1939.
 From 1942 to 1946, Cassill served the United States Army in the Medical Administration Core as a first lieutenant, stationed in the South Pacific.
 Cassill's wartime experiences culminate in his short story "The Conditions of Justice," published in 1947, and won him his first Atlantic Monthly.
 After returning from the war, Cassill studied art at the Art Institute of Chicago in 1946, where his artistic skills flourished.
 He mounted exhibits in Chicago in 1946 and 1948.
 After studying in Chicago, he returned to the University of Iowa, earning his M.A. in 1947.
 In 1949 he briefly served as an instructor at the University's Writer's Workshop before attending the Sorbonne in 1952 for a year as a Fulbright Fellow, studying comparative literature.
 Cassill worked as an editor for the Western Review of Iowa City from 1951 to 1952, Collier's Encyclopedia from 1953 to 1954, and Dude and Gent in 1958.